laroi/ptest/backend/readme.md

 ### Installation

 Ptest requires [Node.js] And [Mongodb] and the questions.
-All the parameters are configurable via enviroment variables
+All the parameters are configurable via follwing enviroment variables

+* PORT : Port to which the backend application should listen to
+* MONGO_HOST : IP where mongo db is availbale
+* MONGO_PORT: Port to which Mongodb listen to
+* MONGO_DB: Name of the Database that should be used

 ```sh